dborncamp/rocketlabs/README.md

 When data is posted, the timestamp should be validated to ensure it is in the correct ISO 8601 format.
 The data will be stored in an SQLite database using a Flask backend for API endpoints.
 At this point, I assume that the status field will only have two possible values: "healthy" and "critical".

+## Configuration

+Currently, only the database location can be configured using the environment variable `DATABASE`.
+As we will discuss in the Future Improvements at the bottom, more configuration options can be added for a more complete solution.
+That solution would include options to configure via config files, environment variables, and command line arguments.

 ### Local Development Setup